 The aortic root lies between the junction of the aortic valve and ascending aorta.
 It has several subparts 1:

-aortic valve leaflets and leaflet attachments
+three aortic valve leaflets and leaflet attachments

 Aortic spindles are an anatomical variant of the proximal descending thoracic aorta.
 It occurs just distal to the aortic isthmus, and has a circumferential smooth bulging appearance.

 thoracic aortic aneurysm

 Aortic valve stenosis (also known as aortic stenosis) is the most common type of valvular heart disease that requires valve replacement.
 It can be classified according to the anatomical location: supravalvular, valvular and subvalvular 1.

 There are several causes of aortic valve ...